 This creamy Vegan Tomato Soup is what I make when my son, Jay, gets the sniffles and it hits the spot every time, summer, winter, spring or fall.

 Let me start out by telling you that Jay used to hate soup.
 Any soup.
-In fact, the word “soup” would send him into a tizzy, as it did when I told him the first time I was making it for him.
-He literally looked mad as he sat down at the kitchen table, as only a pre-teen who’s still a child at heart could look when he thinks he’s going to have to eat something he doesn’t want to.
+In fact, the word "soup" would send him into a tizzy, as it did when I told him I was making this tomato soup.
+He literally looked mad as he sat down at the kitchen table, as only a pre-teen who's still a child at heart could look when he thinks he's going to have to eat something he doesn't want to.

 When he saw me pour in the tomatoes, his eyes brightened up for a few seconds because he thought I was making marinara, his favorite pasta sauce.
 When I told him I wasn't, the scowl came right back.